anvaka/graph-start/README.md

 ![demo](https://i.imgur.com/zqXvkvW.gif)

 It allows you to load any graph from a .dot file, do a basic graph layout, and supports pan/zoom interaction.
+The rest is up to you.

 I was using this as a skeleton for some of my graph explorations and I hope you find this useful as a first graph setup.

+Happy exploration!

 ## Getting started